islamsamy214/squadio/README.md

 ## Installation Steps

 1. Clone the repository.
-2. Create a MySQL database with your favorite name ex:"blogs".
+2. Create a MySQL database with your favorite name ex:"laravel".
 3. Run the following commands:

 ```